|

 Teacher Education Dispositions

-Western Carolina University’s initial licensure Teacher Education program has adopted the Educator Dispositions Assessment (EDA) as our assessment of dispositions.
-The EDA includes dispositions that address:
+Western Carolina University’s initial licensure Teacher Education program has adopted the Assessment of Professional Dispositions (APD) as our assessment of dispositions.
+The APD includes dispositions that address:

-Candidates are required to display behavior demonstrating these dispositions across all settings associated with their university program and field-based requirements.
+Candidates are required to display appropriate behavior associated with these dispositional areas across all settings of their university program and field-based requirements.

 Admission to the Teacher Education Program